 Estate Tax Law Changes

 The federal estate tax (or the so-called “death tax”) is a tax imposed by the federal government on the value of all assets and property left by a deceased person.
-Under the current law, the estate tax for 2012 will apply to estates that exceed $5,000,000 per person at a 35% tax rate.
-Consequently, the estate tax will impact only those individuals worth more than $5,000,000, or couples worth more than a combined $10,000,000.
-But these figures apply only for the remainder of 2012.
+Under the current law, the estate tax for 2017 will apply to estates that exceed $5,490,000 per person at a 40% tax rate.
+Consequently, the estate tax will impact only those individuals worth more than $5,490,000, or couples worth more than a combined $10,980,000.
+But these figures apply only for the remainder of 2017.

-An interesting feature of the estate tax law for the remainder of 2012 is the “portability” of the individual estate tax exemption between married couples.
+This estate tax structure has been in place since 2011.
+An interesting feature of the estate tax law is the “portability” of the individual estate tax exemption between married couples.
 For married couples, any unused portion of a deceased spouse’s federal estate tax exemption can be claimed by the surviving spouse.
 What this means is that upon the death of the first spouse, any left-over portion of the deceased spouse's exemption will carry-over to the surviving spouse, so that the surviving spouse’s estate will benefit not only from their own exemption, but also the additional left-over amount of their pre-deceased spouse’s exemption.

 I will keep a close eye on any developments in this regard and will keep you informed of anything that might require an adjustment to your existing estate plan.